-- O DPWES Stormwater Planning Division Used GIS to analyze flood inundation areas from possible dam breaches and to identify properties at risk of inundation. - The Health Department GIS has been a vital part in the planning and response for health issues that include: H1N1 Influenza vaccinations; childhood lead risk evaluations; Medical Reserve Corps staffing; and mapping of private drinking water supplies and sewage disposal systems.
+- O DPWES Stormwater Planning Division Used GIS to analyze flood inundation areas from possible dam breaches and to identify properties at risk of inundation. - The Health Department GIS has been a vital part in the planning and response for health issues that include: H1N1 Influenza vaccinations: childhood lead risk evaluations: Medical Reserve Corps staffing; and mapping of private drinking water supplies and sewage disposal systems.
 Also, GIS was used to validate a request for a Governor's Exceptional Medically Underserved Population (EMUP) designation in an area of the County where barriers to accessible primary and preventive health services adversely impact the health status of under and uninsured populations.

-Park Authority - Uses GIS for a wide range of planning and management activities including conducting existing site condition analysis and impact analysis; identifying environmental and cultural resource features, constraints and spatial relationships; preparing graphics, base maps, County wide park network maps; park trail maps; as well as in analyzing candidate properties for addition to the park system.
+They are now using mobile GIS tools to improve tracking and abatement of mosquitoes.
+The tools have dramatically reduced printing and research as well as finding and treating the over1,400 dry ponds in the county's stormwater system. - Park Authority Uses GIS for a wide range of planning and management activities including conducting existing site condition analysis and impact analysis; identifying environmental and cultural resource features, constraints and spatial relationships; preparing graphics, base maps, County wide park network maps; park trail maps; as well as in analyzing candidate properties for addition to the park system.
 Parks also released a web-based mobile application for navigating County trails.
 Mobile GIS is used in assessment of invasive species and carrying out trail condition assessments.

 GIS is an essential tool regularly used in all park planning, resource management and development projects.

-The Department of Planning and Zoning - Uses GIS programming and analysis to handle tasks that would have been an overwhelmingly manual effort in the past.
-The assignment of regional transportation analysis zone numbers to each of the County's 360,000 individual parcels has made this a routine and quick process.
+O The Department of Planning and Zoning - Uses GIS programming and analysis to handle tasks that would have been an overwhelmingly manual effort in the past.
+The assignment of regional transportation analysis zone numbers to each of the County's 360.000 individual parcels has made this a routine and quick process.
 GIS streamlines the Area Plan Review (APR) through the use of the Comprehensive Plan Amendment Tracking System (CPATS) which uses GIS to generate notices for plan amendments applications.

-This has largely eliminated errors and provided O Pest and Disease Management - Rabies, easy access to the latest information.
-GIS is integrated into DPZ's Land Information Systems (DPZLIS) with a number of benefits including, easy and quick access to staff report maps, generating environmental assessments, and custom page size maps of any County location.
+This has largely eliminated errors and provided easy access to the latest information.
+GIS is integrated into DPZ's Land Information Systems (DPZLIS) with a number of benefits including, easy and guick access to staff report maps, generating environmental assessments, and custom page size maps of any County location.
 These specialized features have been particularly beneficial in zoning enforcement issues where the public can now view maps to check permit and enforcement cases via the internet.
 They have been using 3-D analysis to visualize and analyze building size and impact on neighboring properties and thereby make more informed determinations about proposed construction.
 Most recently they implemented the Planning and Zoning Map web portal and have implemented an interactive Planning and Zoning map viewer to find the location of zoning applications and are developing an Interactive Comprehensive Plan Map as well.